Koverse/documentation/docs/source/indexqueryguide.rst

 ``animal:\(four legs\)``.
 Here are all of the reserved search keywords:
 ``+ - && || ! ( ) { } [ ] ^ " ~ * ? : \``.

+Unsupported Lucene Features
+^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Relevance ranking: Matching records that are returned from Koverse are not sorted in any particular order.

+However, when paging is used, the results are returned in a consistent order.
+For example, when requesting a page multiple times, the same results are returned.
+Thus, it is possible to show the user the first page of results and allow them to then navigate to other pages.
+When doing so, the user will see the same records for each page every time they request them.
+What is not possible is to sort those results globally.
+However, a page's worth of records could be sorted by the client program.

 Unsupported Lucene Syntax